manthanparab07/Practicals/MySQL/MySQL Notes Part 1 .md

 *   `EXIT`: Execution terminates for the [`BEGIN ...
 END`](https://dev.mysql.com/doc/refman/8.0/en/begin-end.html "13.6.1 BEGIN ...
 END Compound-Statement Syntax") compound statement in which the handler is declared.
 This is true even if the condition occurs in an inner block.

 *   `UNDO`: Not supported.

+- The HANDLER CODE is executed when the condition is occurred and based on the handler action appropriate action is taken ;
+- Ex.
+We can create a handler to display warning whenever a query is executed within a procedure i.e

+		create procedure proc()
+		BEGIN
+		DECLARE CONTINUE HANDLER FOR SQLWARNING
+			BEGIN
+				show warnings ;
+			END ;
+		insert ignore into artist values (1211,"HADES"); -- duplicate entry END;
+		//